severian5it/ResidenceGiulioCesare/README.md

 ## Media
-- The photos used in the landing page was downloaded from [Unsplash](https://unsplash.com/), and credit goes to *Christopher Czermak* @czermak_photography.
+- The photos used in the Landing section was downloaded from [Unsplash](https://unsplash.com/), and credit goes to to *Xavier Coiffic*.
-- The photos used in the landing page was downloaded from [Unsplash](https://unsplash.com/), and credit goes to *Cristina Gottardi*.
+- The photos used in the Contact section was downloaded from [Unsplash](https://unsplash.com/), and credit goes to *Cristina Gottardi*.
-Photo by Cezar Sampaio on Unsplash
+- The photos used for *Vatican museum* in the Attractions section was downloaded from [Unsplash](https://unsplash.com/), and credit goes to *Cezar Sampaio*.
+- The photos used for *Vatican* in the Attractions section was downloaded from [Unsplash](https://unsplash.com/), and credit goes to *Nils Huber*.

+- The photos used for *Angel Castle* in the Attractions section was downloaded from [Unsplash](https://unsplash.com/), and credit goes to *Michele Bitetto*.
 ## Acknowledgements

 - I received inspiration for this project from my mentor, *Aaron Sinnot*.